ksilin/quarkusconfigrules/README.md

 Some applications override/increase the request timeout, in order to be able to handle longer outages.
 However, they might forget to also increase the default API timeout.

 The default API timeout value should be greater than the request timeout in order to be able to gracefully handle errors, e.g. committing offsets in an exception handler.
 If this is not the case, the application will timeout immediately, after the request timeout threshold has been reached.

 https://docs.confluent.io/platform/current/installation/configuration/producer-configs.html#request-timeout-ms

 * Only one of multiple properties can be set

-Quarkus offers multiple ways fo setting the same parameters.
+Quarkus offers multiple ways of setting the same parameters.
 Either one of those can be used.
 Using multiple properties in the same file may lead to unnecessary confusion.

 * Conditional numeric range

-Some properties imply changes in others.
+Some properties imply changes in others properties.
 For example, enabling exactly-once processing implicitly changes commit intervals and further producer properties.

-This has the effect that the applicable value range of one property only applies if a different property has been set to a certain value.
+This type of rule enforces an value range of one property, but only if a different property has been set to a certain value.

 ### Other rules

-* Enforcing NOT setting a property
+* Making sure a property is NOT set

-This is useful to prevent applications from using deprecated properties, which will be removed in the future, or prevent reasonable defaults from being overwritten.
+This is useful to prevent applications from using deprecated properties, which will be removed in the future, or prevent reasonable defaults from being overridden.

 ### Defaults are fine, overrides need to be coordinated

 The default deserialization exception handler will fail on a message it cannot read, bringing down the instance.
-In many cases, this is the expected behavior.
+In many cases, this is the desired behavior.
 However, we might want to rather skip the record and continue.

 This decision needs to be communicated and agreed upon, so by default, overriding the handler is not allowed.
 The rule can be disabled for a project, once consensus has been reached.

 ### Implementation and application